matzipan/envoyer/README.md

 ### License

-Copyright 2011-2016 Andrei-Costin Zisu.
+Copyright 2011-2019 Andrei-Costin Zisu.

-This software is licensed under the GNU Lesser General Public License (version
+This software is licensed under the GNU General Public License (version 3).
-    2.1 or later).
-See the COPYING file in this distribution.
+See the LICENSE file in this distribution.